 - Try different temperatures.
 Perhaps a warmed cup of water would be more soothing than an icy one.
 You can also try warming up juice and various other beverages to determine if they’re more appealing, or offer popsicles.

 Our professional in-home caregivers are experienced in imaginative ways to help ward off dehydration in elderly loved ones, along with monitoring fluid intake to make sure adequate fluids are consumed daily.
 Contact Home Sweet Home In-Home Care, the expert providers of senior care Battle Creek, MI and other Michigan communities depend on, at (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, (269) 373-5444 in Kalamazoo or (269) 963-9888 in Battle Creek to find out exactly how we can help improve the health of seniors, right within the convenience and familiarity of home.
-For a full list of the communities we serve, please visit our Locations page.
+Visit our Locations page for a full list of the communities we serve.